 - The company collects or manages public funds (such as banks and insurance companies).

-By law, a company must keep its accounting records and books for at least ten years from the end of its reporting period.
-Moreover, audits are to be conducted based on the Indonesian Financial Accounting Standards (SAK), which are set by the Financial Accounting Standards Board (DSAK IAI) and the Indonesian Sharia Accounting Standards Board (DSAS IAI), for sharia-based companies.
+By law, a company must keep its accounting records and books for at least 10 years from the end of its reporting period.

 Public companies must also establish internal audit committees, an internal audit unit, and a company secretary.
 The audit committee supports the board of commissioners to ensure the effectiveness and integrity of a company’s financial statements and internal controls.

 Indonesian Auditing Standards require that the auditor must be a registered and independent public accountant as stipulated by the Ministry of Finance (MOF).
 They must avoid all potential conflicts of interest and adhere to MOF regulations.